10 REMARKETING STATISTICS YOU NEED TO BE AWARE OF IN 2020

 There are plenty of reasons why people click on display ads.
 Retargeting ads statistics indicate that being drawn to products in retargeting ads is the most common reason why people click.
 Other reasons include a convenient way to visit a website that users already intended to visit (28%) and the desire to find out more about the product in the ad (21%).

-7. Retargeted Website Visitors are 70% More Likely to Convert
+7. Retargeted Website Visitors are 8 times cheaper to reach per click

 Sometimes prospective customers need a little extra nudge to convert.
 This extra motivation is provided by retargeting.
-People who visit a website after having clicked on a remarketing ad are 70% more likely to convert compared to those who aren’t targeted for a second time.
+People who visit a website after having clicked on a remarketing ads are 8 times cheaper to reach per click and more likely to convert compared to those who aren’t targeted for a second time.

 9. According to Remarketing stats Retargeting Ads Cost About Half of what Search Ads Cost